MartinPankraz/Security-Insights-2-Action/student/quest1.md

 <img alt="Connection Details" src="../img/student/Quest1/create-automation-rule.png"  width="800">
 </p>

 6. Choose your incident name, your account name (e.g. dsag01@M365B596876.onmicrosoft.com), and SID (Cloud App name) as condition for your rule.
 Finally add your playbook (or in other words Azure Logic App) under the "Actions" section.
-Your playbook has again your user name in the name.
+Select the playbook which has again user name as part of the name.

 This way only your individual interactions will be pushed to your personal workflow and Teams Channel.